Reed Coverdale | How Can America Become Free Again? | OAP #32

 And it's funny how we get hung up on stupid shit.

-Like you know, I don't know.
+Like, you know, I don't know.

-I think they're I think they're pretty.
+I think they're pretty.

-Sometimes they're kind of shitty looking, it depends where you go.
+Sometimes they're kind of shitty looking.

-But um, I think they're neat.
+But I think they're neat.

 And just because these people were on the wrong side of history regarding race doesn't mean that they shouldn't be admired for, I don't know, taking a can into the leg to save somebody in a battle, right?

-It's always something like Harriet Tubman going on the $20 bill or you know, banning Dr. Seuss or satanic shoes or you know, something like that.
+tubman going on the 20 bill or you know banning dr seuss or satanic shoes or you know something like that Colin Kaepernick kneeling at the Super Bowl.

 I mean, just who cares?